yoav-es/movie_statistics/readme.md

 This project analyzes Netflix Originals data to answer questions about language, genre, IMDb scores, and runtime statistics.
 It uses Python, pandas, and matplotlib for data analysis and visualization.
+This project was inspired by a Codecademy exercise.
+All analysis and code are original, and the dataset is from Kaggle.
 ## Features

 - Calculates proportions of English-language and multi-language films